 - Your list partner stands to make a reasonable chunk of change.
 At least enough to make it worth their time.

 Your list partner may want the landing page and shopping cart to be on their site.
 You may also have to play around with how much your product should cost.
 Maybe the list owner wants it to be $2.
 Or $10.
 Run the numbers and make as good a deal as you can.

 After even a couple of deals like this, you’ll have built yourself a small but highly responsive list of buyers.
 That’s something a business could be built on.

 For some businesses, solo ads work great.
 They’re an affordable way to build a list fast or to blast exposure for a product launch.
 But there are some sob stories of people getting burned.
 And there are other sob stories of marketers simply not doing their homework and thus getting really bad results.

 If you don’t screen a list carefully, and you haven’t picked a list that’s suited to your business, don’t complain if you lose money.

 And please, start slow.
 You won’t really know how your email/landing page creative performs until you’ve tried it across 3-5 lists.
-Just because your creative tanks on one list does not mean the owner is a scammer.
+Just because your campaign doesn’t perform on one list, it does not mean the solo ads provider is a scammer.
 It may just mean their list doesn’t care for your offer.